-You may be eligible to claim a refund during 1995 rather than waiting until you file your 1995 income tax return to claim a credit.
+You may be eligible to claim a refund during 1996 rather than waiting until you file your 1996 income tax return to claim a credit.
 However, you cannot claim a refund for excise tax on gasoline, special motor fuel, and compressed natural gas you use on your farm for farming purposes.

 Form 8849.
-Use Form 8849 to file a claim for refund.
+If you meet the quarterly amount requirements (discussed later), you can use Form 8849 to file a claim for refund.
 Fill out the appropriate lines and follow the line instructions for additional information you need to include with your claim for refund.
 If there is no line for the refund you are claiming, include a statement with Form 8849 showing: